cwray07/miRNA_analysis/README.md

 ```

 Before running FASTQC or anything really please ensure you are in an interactive node or else you'll piss everyone at kelvin HQ off bigtime - see [training docs](https://gitlab.qub.ac.uk/qub_hpc/kelvin_training) and [FAQs](https://gitlab.qub.ac.uk/qub_hpc/faq/-/tree/master) for details.
-As long as you remember to basically never do anything (for example indexing a genome or running a script) within the log in node you'll be grand.
+As long as you remember to basically never do anything (for example indexing a genome or running a script) within the log in node you'll be grand - Submitting a job via slurm IS done from the login node (see training docs).
 Also consider things like the amount of memory you'd like to request depending on the task you're doing - fastqc won't need much but bowtie and mirdeep will need much more.

 ## Post-Sequencing QC